 Throughout the years, the ACCME has supported CME initiatives with the European Accreditation Council for Continuing Medical Education in Brussels, and with government, health system, and CME representatives from a wide range of countries, including China, France, India, Ireland, Italy, Japan, Jordan, Korea, New Zealand, Singapore, South Africa, Spain, the Sudan, and the United Arab Emigrates.

-The ACCME recognizes two Canadian CME organizations as substantially equivalent to the ACCME’s accreditation system: the Royal College of Physicians and Surgeons of Canada and The Association of Faculties of Medicine of Canada.
+The ACCME recognizes four CME organizations outside the US as substantially equivalent to the ACCME’s accreditation system: the Royal College of Physicians and Surgeons of Canada, the Committee on Accreditation of Continuing Medical Education (Canada), the European Board for Accreditation in Cardiology, and the Oman Medical Specialty Board as part of the Ministry of Health of the Sultanate of Oman.

 Our History and Member Organizations